Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 What information should never be included in a support ticket

-Never include seed phrases, private keys, wallet passwords, exchange logins, device access, or unrelated personal screenshots.
+Do not include wallet credentials, exchange logins, device access, or unrelated personal screenshots.
 A support ticket should use public addresses, transaction hashes, timestamps, and redacted screenshots.

 When should I consider a guided workflow option